hamzaPixl/intnewscr/server/widgets/weather/README.md

-# INTNEWSCR - Weather WIDGET
+# INTNEWSCR - WEATHER WIDGET

   This widget is about weather only !